• Hey.

 At this point, I kinda wish I could abort the mission, but it is too late to retreat.

-My legs carry me towards him as my brain sends signals to my mouth piece to speak.
+My legs carry me towards him as my brain sends signals to my mouthpiece to speak.
 My mouth opens and nothing comes out.
 I have NOTHING to say.
 I ask my closest companion, my Brain to send me stuff to say.
-As die hard fan, there is million things to say, and Brain doesn’t send me any of them.
+As a die-hard fan, there are a million things to say, and Brain doesn’t send me any of them.
 Maybe that is a good thing?

 He waits for me to talk.
 Brain scrambles to put a sentence together.
 He sends me the wrong sentence, “Thank you so much for a great show.”
 Stupid Brain!